TECH7Fox/sip-hass-docs/docs/integration/guides/text-to-speech.md

 ```
 ## Example: Get a call if doors or windows are still open when you leave the house

+For this to work you simply have to #create a group with all window and doo sensors in your house.

 ``ỳaml service: asterisk.originate
 data:
   channel: SIP/8002